Ishan27g/ryo-Faas/Readme.md

   - verifies the signature
     - of the exported `http-function`, or
     - of the exported `main-service`
-  - generates a `exported_{function}.go` file which registers the provided function with the `functionFramework`.
-See [template.go](https://github.com/Ishan27g/ryo-faas/blob/main/remote/agent/funcFrameworkWrapper/template.go) before starting an http-server.
+  - generates a `exported_{function}.go` file which registers the provided function with the `functionFramework` (https://github.com/Ishan27g/ryo-faas/blob/main/remote/agent/funcFrameworkWrapper/template.go) before starting an http-server.
+See [template.go]
 - The generated `service` is then built into a Docker image and run as its own container